LIFE IN A FAR SIDE CARTOON: I could see through the bear's crafty ways. |

 I knew when we were leaving Port Hardy, where we arrived the previous night after a 16-hour ferry ride aboard the Northern Expedition ferry boat, that I was low on gas.
 I just didn't know how low.

-"Take me to your litre," I said.
+NO FUEL LIKE AN OLD FUEL: "Take me to your litre," I said. |

 So I putt-putted to a stop on the southbound shoulder of the mountainous highway 19 -- where the air literally smells like pine; it's sweet and almost unbelievable come to think of it -- Ewa courageously rode on ahead in search of fuel only to come across a gallant quartet of motorcyclists who roared to my rescue.
 One of them offered up a litre of gas he had kept for emergencies and that worked fine until we were a few more klicks down the road and the Shadow kacked out again.

-Another of their motorized cavalry offered up his spare fuel, which got me to the next gas station, in Port McNeill
+Another of their motorized cavalry offered up his spare fuel, which got me to the next gas station, in Port McNeill.

 With that, I'd felt I'd done my good deed for the month, outfitting those fellows with a year's supply of "those people from Toronto are so dumb" stories.